 Loved the idea of the threes: pursuing someone who’s ahead of you in your field, reaching out to someone who’s equal to you, and purposing to teach someone who’s coming up behind you and wants to be where you’re at now.
 Great wisdom and advice!

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Leading the Rounds and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Leading the Rounds.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Leading the Rounds and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Leading the Rounds from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Leading the Rounds from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.